bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.0858978565179354in"} -->

-The table class, the class just class equals table, it\'s the foundation.
+The table class, the class just class equals table, it&apos;s the foundation.
 You need to have that class every time you style tables.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 303.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->